ros-a/kirkl-sounds-website/README.md

 # kirkl-sounds-website
-A website that I made for the sound designer Kirkl
+A portfolio website that I made for the sound designer Kirkl.
+The website uses HTML, CSS, JS and jQuery.